gnigri/ECS152/README.md

 # ECS152 - Project 1
-Made by Georgia Nigri and Near Wu
+Made by Georgia Nigri and Tony Wu

 ## Description:
 This project a discrete event simulator that studies the behavior of an IEE 802.x based Network.